ncbi/ribovore/00README.txt

   --max         : with --1slow/--2slow use cmsearch --max option instead of --rfam --smxsize <x> : with --max also use cmsearch --smxsize <x>

+options for parallelizing cmsearch on a compute farm:
+  -p         : parallelize cmsearch on a compute farm -q <s>     : use qsub info file <s> instead of default --nkb <n>  : number of KB of sequence for each cmsearch farm job is <n> [10] --wait <n> : allow <n> wall-clock minutes for cmsearch jobs on farm to finish, including queueing time [500] --errcheck : consider any farm stderr output as indicating a job failure

 advanced options:
   --evalues    : rank hits by E-values, not bit scores --skipsearch : skip search stage, use results from earlier run